papegaaij/m2e-settings/readme.markdown

 ## Releasing

-If you are a developer of this project and have made some modifications use this guide to build a release to distribute it to the users.
+If you are a developer of this project and have made some modifications, use this guide to build a release to distribute it to the users.

 ### Building a release